The Big Guide for Small Businesses

 3. Content creation

 Varying through industries and strategies, your content must generally include text, images and video.
-When you choose the path of inbound marketing, you do a lot of blogging, email campaigns, social media posts.
+When you choose the path of inbound marketing, you do a lot of blogging, email campaigns, social media posts and your inbound marketing budget reflects that.

 To get this job done in-house, you need at least one full-time content writer and one graphic designer.
 An average content writer in the US makes about $54.000 a year, and a graphic designer makes about the same.